How To Soundproof A Home Office With DIY Ideas

 Add Carpet

-Rugs can help absorb the sound and create less echoing surfaces.
-Even including various wall art with softer surfaces can help absorb some sound in the room.
+If a carpeted room is unavailable and carpeting is out of the question, an easy solution is rugs!
+Rugs can help absorb sound and create less echoing surfaces.
+Various wall art with softer surfaces can also help absorb some sound in the room.

 For larger rooms, putting the rugs near the area where you will be speaking and projecting noise is best, as well as near any doors or windows you fear unwanted noise will enter or exit the space. – interior designer Savannah.